web-illinois/toolkit-management/documentation/README.md

 #### HTML Header Must Contain
 * Brand CSS (https://cdn.brand.illinois.edu/illinois.css)
-* Global WIGG CSS (in this repository, TODO needs to be added)
+* Global WIGG CSS (in this repository)

 ### README.md file
 Use the [sample README.md file in the samples folder](https://github.com/web-illinois/toolkit-management/blob/main/samples/README.md).

 ### JSON documentation for builder
 Create a JSON document that allows automated documentation through the toolkit builder.
-Use the [sample builder.json file in the samples folder](https://github.com/web-illinois/toolkit-management/blob/main/samples/builder.json).
+Use the [sample files in the global-css folder](https://github.com/web-illinois/toolkit-management/blob/main/global-css/builder).

 You may create more than one json file if the component has multiple uses (for example, a "Section" component may have a quote version, an introduction version, and a generic version -- because they look very different, you may have more than one json file for a component.

+Because each json file is associated with a release, you will have mutiple json files.

 ## Naming Conventions
 * **ilw-**: the WIGG web component, and CSS constants used by WIGG